munificent/ui-as-code/Choices.md

 ### Garden path syntax

-When a language feature is similar to some existing language or model that users already know, it's much easier to learn because they can reuse that existing expertise.
+When a language feature is similar to some existing language or model that users already know, it's easier to learn because they can reuse that existing expertise.
 However, when the language feature doesn't *entirely* fit that model, the familiarity can cause expectations that reality confounds.

-I think of these as ["garden path" features][garden] -- the syntax leads them down a path of only to hit a dead end when it doesn't support everything they expect.
+I think of these as ["garden path" features][garden]&mdash;the syntax leads them down a path of only to hit a dead end when it doesn't support everything they expect.